What Is Venous Hypertension?

-There are several risk factors, symptoms and treatments of venous hypertension that are helpful to know to understand this condition better.
+There are several risk factors, symptoms and treatments of venous hypertension in legs that are helpful to know to understand this condition better.

-Many factors can cause venous hypertension.
+Many factors can cause chronic venous hypertension in legs.
 Also, while this disorder can affect anyone, people in certain demographics may be more susceptible to venous hypertension than others.
 Some determinants affecting your chances of developing this condition include:

 - Age: Your veins weaken as you grow older, making it easier to develop chronic venous insufficiency and hypertension.